smpb/net-cloudpt/README.md

 ## `get_file`

-Download a file from CloudPT.
+Download a file from MEO Cloud.
 A specific `rev` can be requested.

     $data = $cloud->get_file( path => '/Photos/logo2.png' );